LingyunXiong/LingyunXiong.github.io/index.markdown

 *Q: What are the fundamental principles of cancer biology?*

-To address this question, I am taking a trans-disciplinary approach to mechanistically explain key processes that drive oncogenesis.
-By integrating existing knowlege in Molecular Biology, Genomics and Biomathematics, my research aims to establish theoretical and analytic frameworks that would shed light into the essence of cancer biology.
+To address this question, I am taking a trans-disciplinary approach to mechanistically explain key processes that cause cancer.
+By integrating existing knowlege in Molecular Biology, Genomics and Biomathematics, my research aims to establish theoretical and analytic frameworks that would shed light into the essence of oncogenesis and/or tumor progression.

 Currently, I am training in mathematical oncology, with a focus on nonlinear dynamics.